UWPRG/CP2K/compile_cp2k.md

 1) Clone CP2K:

   ` git clone https://github.com/cp2k/cp2k.git`
-  update June/2018: the most recent version (Version 7 from cp2k github) will not work with my arch file (the one in this repo)
+  update June/2018: the most recent version (Version 7 from cp2k github) will not work with my arch file (the one in this repo).
+  Use version 6 instead `/gscratch/pfaendtner/codes/`

 2) Instructions from the website, a little bit out of date but worth to read.